PingOne Advanced Identity Cloud

 1. Click Add a Service.

-2. Select Session from the drop-down list.
+2. Select Session in the list.

 The Session page appears, showing the Dynamic Attributes tab.